 Our Work Injury Law Firm Explains Workers’ Compensation Fraud

 As with all insurance programs, the workers’ compensation insurance system is susceptible to fraud, Intentional misrepresentation or omission of fact in order to obtain benefits.
 This normally consists of misrepresentations of material facts (i.e. lies) but can also occur through misrepresentation by omission or by deliberately concealing the whole truth.
 In the insurance context, fraud can result in massive losses for insurance companies, which they then pass on to the public in the form of higher premiums.
-Speak with an attorney at a work injury law firm right away to ensure your claim is legitimate.
+Speak with an attorney at a work injury law firm right away to ensure your claim is legitimate and help you avoid mistakes.
 Our practice has offices in New York City and throughout Long Island.

 Some of the most common forms of workers’ compensation fraud include: